ksoltan/testMock/test/README.md

+# Tests
-Test folder was separated from src to maintain independent compilation and not including tests in particle compile.
+The test folder was separated from src/ to maintain independent compilation for local build and a Particle.
+Also, the Particle compilation probably doens't need the tests.

 Contains:
 include/ - unit testing and mock framework headers (catch, fakeit)